chronotext is a growing collection of software experiments exploring the relation between text, space and time

 2001

-The concept of chronotext is emmerging after a long and random exploration on the theme of interactivity in digital space closed by a series of epistemological experiences.
+The concept of chronotext is emerging after a lengthy, random exploration of the theme of interactivity in digital space ended in a series of epistemological experiences.